kshitijsu/React_Learnings/README.md

  # About

- Project consits of blog taken from JSON place holder just for demo.
+ Project consists of blog taken from JSON place holder just for demo.
  Here is only the front-end part of the project, back-end is under progress.
  React and Redux along with Axios is used for the development of the project.
  Project was developed to get the concepts of React JS understood.